jstmcneil/Github-Action/GithubAction-Setup/README.md

 ![GitHub Action Edit](/res/github-action-inputs.png)

-Note the input fields that must be editted:
 ### Required:
 _app_CI_key:_ this input should be your specific 3-letter Application ID.
 This input is utilized in the output process in order for cleaner build logs.
 Without this set, the application will fail.